 A corresponding trust water right agreement signed by the applicant and Ecology.

 Therefore, when Ecology reviews a Board’s decision, Ecology will determine if the applicant has a signed water banking agreement in place.
-If not, Ecology will modify the Board’s decision to provision the approval of the change in purpose of use on execution of an agreement.
+If not, Ecology will modify the Board’s decision to condition the approval of the change in purpose of use on execution of an agreement.
 If an agreement is not executed within 6 months following completion of the appeal period under RCW 90.80.090, the change will be cancelled and the water right will revert to the original purpose of use.
-Note that if the Board’s decision already includes the provisional approval described herein, Ecology may affirm the decision.
+Note that if the Board’s decision already includes the conditional approval described herein, Ecology may affirm the decision.

 Execution, Tracking, and Termination